enhancedrock/squishy/README.md

 ## Hey, you said this could do everything I need, but there's no moderation!

 Use Wick.
 It's the perfect moderation bot.
 If you really want it to be a part of Squishy, feel free to write an addon!
-Upload it to github/make a PR to add it to the bot if you want, too.
+I may at some point.

 ## Setup

 1. Make an 'New Application' in the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Optionally, give it a Profile Picture and Description, before heading to 'Installation'.
 > [!NOTE]
-> Squishy's normal profile picture is available in the root of the `squishy` folder as `squishypfp.png`, downloaded in step 8.
+> Squishy's normal profile picture is available in the `assets` folder as `squishypfp.png`, downloaded in step 8.
 Credit for this goes to Chewy/chewyffon/@chewyffon.
 3. Scroll to 'Guild Install', and add the 'bot' scope, then add the 'Administrator' permission.
-> [!NOTE]
-> Aside from the *(togglable)* auto-updater, which only talks to Github, Squishy never communicates with anything outside of Discord or makes dangerous actions without confirmation, and therefore poses no risk to your Discord server.
-You may read and self-assess the code if you want.
 4. Now, copy the 'Discord Provided Link', open it and add it to your server.
 5. Return to the Developer Portal at the Installation tab, and change 'Discord Provided Link' to 'None'.
 6. Now go to the 'Bot' section, and disable 'Public Bot'.